vivekolladapu/sit737-2025-prac2p/README.md

 Now all the required node_modules, package.json, package-lock.json files will be created for the project.

-Create index.html for webpage frontend, create server.js for server and also add bgimage.png for background image.
+Create index.html for webpage frontend, create server.js for server and also add bgimage.png for background image (image which is taken from google).

 Project structure should be as below: